Hecatron-Forks/amaranth/docs/content/Language/start.md

 This section demonstrates the basic Amaranth workflow to provide a cursory overview of the language and the toolchain.
 See the {doc}`tutorial <tutorial>` for a step-by-step introduction to the language, and the {doc}`language guide <guide>` for a detailed explanation of every language construct.

+!!! warning "TODO"

-% TODO: add link to build system doc
+    * add link to build system doc

-% TODO: add link to more complex examples?
+    * add link to more complex examples?

 ## A counter